Maddie and Wynn

 “We’ll see.”

 The elevator bell rang, and the doors opened.
-She dragged two bags inside knowing ’we’ll see’ meant no or probably not.
-He hauled in the other bags.
-“Let the cabbie in.
-Ask him or her to load everything.”
+She dragged two bags inside, knowing “we’ll see” meant no or probably not.

-The weight of departure grew as she descended.
-By the ninth floor, she knew she would cry.
-At seven, she was.
+The weight of departure grew as the elevator descended.
+By the ninth floor, she knew she was going to cry.
+At seven, she was crying.

 With every click of the fare meter, the airport got closer, and the clouds darker.
-The ride reminded her of the day when GG called to say-come quick.
-She tipped back her head to keep the tears in her eyes and rubbed her stomach to calm the butterflies kicking in protest.
+The ride reminded her of the day when GG called from Peru to say, ‘come quick’.
+She tipped back her head to keep the tears in her eyes and rubbed her stomach to calm the protesting butterflies.

-“Will the real Maddie be joining us today?” her mom asked.
+“Will the real Maddie be joining us?” her mom asked.

 “Did you know you can get arrested for kidnapping your own kid?”

-Her mom gave her leg a pat, like she was a pet.
+Her mom patted her leg like she was a pet.
 “Most kids would love an adventure like this.”

 “I’m not most kids.
 I’m Maddie.”

-Her dad wrapped his arm around her and pulled her close.
+Her dad put an arm around her shoulders and pulled her close.

-Heavy raindrops fell on the windscreen, roof, and road as they ramped onto the Richmond overpass.
+Heavy raindrops fell on the windscreen, roof, and road as they ramped onto the airport overpass.

 The cabbie parked in front of the international departure doors.
-She stood on the sidewalk breathing in the ocean air and letting the rain fall on her face.
-Even a city knows you should cry when you need to.
+She stood on the sidewalk breathing in the ocean air.
+The raindrops on her face hid her tears.

 “Cold?” her dad asked as he helped her out of her rain jacket.